 Usersnap prices start at €9 a month for a basic plan that allows you to launch only one active survey.
 The next plan starts at €69 a month, billed annually.

 Usersnap works great for web app microsurveys and will satisfy the needs of most product teams.
-However, you may find it lacking if you want to run long-term customer feedback campaigns and track customer satisfaction.
+However, it might not be enough if you want to run long-term customer feedback campaigns and track customer satisfaction.

 How to run in-app surveys?
 Best practices